luanpotter/rex/README.md

 * `-f` : if present, the stdin becomes a new-line separated list of files, and rex will perform the replace on those files
 * `-b` : if present, the backup mode is active:
 * * if not on `-f`, rex will output stdin as is, but will save the changes to a `__rex__.bak` file with the requested changes
-* * if on `-f`, it will replace on every file specified, but the results will be saved on `*.bak` files alongside the originals, that won't be touched
+* * if on `-f`, it will replace on every file specified, but the originals will be saved on `*.bak` files alongside the originals, that won't be touched

 There are more examples [here](examples.md).